CU-DBMI-Peds/phoenix/README.md

 or you can read it online [here](https://cu-dbmi-peds.github.io/phoenix/articles/phoenix.html)

-The Phoenix Criteria has been implemented as an
+The Phoenix Criteria have been implemented as in a

-* R package
+* R package,
-* python module
+* Python module, and
-* SQL queries
+* example SQL queries.

 The repository has been built with R as the primary and default language.